Where I Started With Calligraphy

 Start Simple: This is one of the first pieces of advice I give anyone starting a new hobby.
 Don’t go buying advanced tools, you most probably already have stationery that you can use!
 Start with a simple pen or pencil and paper (yes, that is all you need)

 Practice Simpler Styles: By starting with writing styles that are “easier” you might be saving yourself a lot of frustration.
 I suggest learning Faux Calligraphy and Cursive writing to get yourself started (especially if you are a total newbie)

 Study: Yes, you can go buy books on calligraphy, but when I say study, I mean the letters!
 There are several elements that make up a letter – upstrokes, downstrokes etc. Knowing these elements will give you the technique to really master your writing.

 Practice Drills: Calligraphy drills are a MUST!
 These simple drills will help you build a foundation you need for calligraphy, it will also help practice wrist movement and exercise your brain!
 Where can you get a calligraphy drill sheet you ask?
-Right here!
-Fill in the form at the bottom to get your free practice sheet
+Right here! on our Freebees page, go and grab your free practice sheet

 Be Patient: Remember when you were 5 years old and learned how to write?
 You didn’t pick up a pen and wrote a novel right?
 No. The same goes for calligraphy, it is a completely new skill and it will take a lot of practice, mistakes and learning – so please be patient with yourself!